dmnelson/winston/README.md

 ```

 MAC is complete and usually faster than plain backtracking on constrained problems, but can be slower on very small ones.

+#### Solver selection guide

+- Use `:backtrack` for small problems or when you want deterministic depth-first search.
+- Use `:mac` for tighter constraints or when backtracking explores too many dead ends.
+- Use `:min_conflicts` for large problems where you want speed and can tolerate incompleteness.

 ### DSL